deytalytics/dataproductpoc-docs/data-mesh-principles.md

 This is the data mesh concept.
 Data products should be able to be deployed on any cloud or on-premises platform that is network accessible.
-Containerisation of data products using technologies such as Docker allows for consistent data product builds to occur.
+Containerisation of data products using technologies such as Docker allows for consistent data product code builds to occur and for the code to be deployable to both on-premise and cloud platforms.
 Kubernetes allows for cloud-agnostic infrastructure deployement.
 By defining standard interfaces for the ports/endpoints, data products can be controlled and discovered and documentation, metadata and data obtained.